Symphyla

 Symphylans, also known as garden centipedes or pseudocentipedes, are soil-dwelling arthropods of the class Symphyla in the subphylum Myriapoda.
+Symphylans resemble centipedes but are very small, non-venomous, and may or may not form a clade with centipedes.
+More than 200 species are known worldwide.

-Symphylans resemble centipedes, but are very small, non-venomous, and only distantly related to both centipedes and millipedes.
-They can move rapidly through the pores between soil particles, and are typically found from the surface down to a depth of about 50 cm.
-They consume decaying vegetation, but can do considerable harm in an agricultural setting by consuming seeds, roots, and root hairs in cultivated soil.
+Symphyla are primarily herbivores and detritus feeders living deep in the soil, under stones, in decaying wood, and in other moist places.
+They are rapid runners, can move quickly through the pores between soil particles, and are typically found from the surface down to a depth of about 50 cm.
+They consume decaying vegetation but can do considerable harm in an agricultural setting by consuming seeds, roots, and root hairs in cultivated soil.
+For example, the garden symphylan, Scutigerella immaculata can be a pest of crops.
+A species of Hanseniella has been recorded as a pest of sugar cane and pineapples in Queensland.
+A few species are found in trees and in caves.
+A species of Symphylella has been shown to be predominantly predatory, and some species are saprophagous.

-Juveniles have six pairs of legs, but over a lifetime of several years, they add an additional pair at each moult so an adult instar usually has twelve pairs of legs.
-Most adult symphylans have twelve leg pairs, but the first pair is absent or vestigial in some species (e.g., those in the genus Symphylella), so adults in some species have only eleven leg pairs.
-Symphylans lack eyes.
-Their long antennae serve as sense organs.
-They have several features linking them to early insects, such as a labium (fused second maxillae), an identical number of head segments and certain features of their legs.

-About 200 species are known worldwide.